Monday, March 14, 2011

 And what a hell of a journey because, you see, this actress needs no makeup our double to be terrifying: she's got those teeth!

 I came the long way around to BETTY BLUE in early 1991.
 I rented it on the advice of a hot chick I was after, thinking me talking about it would win her heart.
 It was my first time actually renting a movie with subtitles that I didn't have to for a class.
 Now of course it's no problem, but you may remember that back then they were hard to read on VHS (sometimes they were just cut halfway off by the bottom or where faded white-on-white lettering?)
 But - a strong gin and tonic and 20 minutes past the credits, I fell 'in love' with BETTY.
 After hitting my third or fourth drink of the morning--felt like I understood the French!
 By the halfway point, I was ready to fight to defend this crazy sexy movie.
 I wanted someone to come along and denigrate it so I could rush to its defense.
-I swooned for Beatrice but I even had a mancrush on Jean-Hughes Anglade!
-I balled my fists, drunkenly enamored of them both, and the two friends they make and drink tequila rapidos with, crying over their absence, and over the sincerity of my two-fisted devotion.
+I swooned for Beatrice, I even had a mancrush on Jean-Hughes Anglade!
+I balled my fists, drunkenly enamored of them both, and the two friends they make and drink tequila rapidos with, crying over their absence, and the melancholy perfection of their piano duet.
 It was like I had fallen in love with a movie as a collective person, a person who couldn't walk straight or uncross her eyes, maybe, but if anyone made a wise crack I'd belt them one.
 Roger Ebert, for example, missed the point and thus decided everyone else missed the point, not him!
 Here's what he wrote about the film on Christmas Day in 1986:

 I mention him because it's the lack of an Anglade in the later Dalle films that would signify the madness: Zorg would know when to walk away, know when to run, know when to commit to a sanitarium.
 Without him, Dalle runs amok and the dead bodies accrue.
-As they do.

 Better to black out before then, so you can wake up and re-binge to the giddy joy of the first half, when the pair hook up with a similar nutsy, drunk couple, Lisa (Consuelo De Haviland) and Eddy (Gerard Darmon) and spend many a fun night drinking, singing, joking about Alpha Romeos, and dancing around the apartment together in silk kimonos (below, opening them).